BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-3d-modding.md

 ![logo_granny.png](/tutorials/getting_started_visual/logo_granny.png)

-Head over to where you installed LSLIB and copy the granny.dll file from here:
+Head over to where you installed LSLiB and copy the granny.dll file from here:
 ![granny-lslib2.png](/tutorials/getting_started_visual/granny-lslib2.png)

 and paste it in your MMT directory here: